moirai2/moirai2/README.md

 perl moirai2.pl daemon crontab
 ```

-By placing a bash file with input triple (root->input->$input) information in .moirai2/crontab/ directory, moirai2 periodically checks for new entry in predicate=input and process if found.
+By placing a bash file with input SPO (root->input->$input) information in .moirai2/crontab/ directory, moirai2 periodically checks for new entry in predicate=input and process if found.

 ```
 #$-i root->input->$input